NW Clinic for Voice & Swallowing

-Full time clinical fellowships (2) are being offered at the NW Center for voice and Swallowing, Otolaryngology / Head & Neck Surgery at OHSU.
+Full-time clinical fellowships (2) are being offered at the NW Center for Voice and Swallowing, Otolaryngology/Head and Neck Surgery of Oregon Health & Science University in Portland, Oregon.
 The primary purpose of the program is to train professionals in the areas of voice and swallowing disorders.
-Training in direct patient care to patients (adult and pediatric) with voice disorders, alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer, and adult dysphagia.
+Training in direct patient care to patients (adult and pediatric) with voice disorders; alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer and adult dysphagia.

 Training program description for Speech-Language Pathology

-The stipend for the 2014-15 academic year is 35k per annum in addition to health benefits.
+The stipend for 2014-2015 is 35K per annum in addition to health benefits.
 This is a 12 month appointment.
 The beginning date for the fellowship is the first week of September.